-Phase 1 Local Level Objectives Public Health Unit Vaccine & Antiviral Activities From WHO From OHPIP PHASE 1 Phase 1 No animal influenza virus circulating among animals has been reported to cause infection in humans Continue to actively promote annual universal influenza immunization, particularly with NACI "high risk" groups (to reduce incidence/severity of secondary bacterial pneumonia) Universal Influenza Immunization Program (UIIP) is organized and implemented by the Vaccine Preventable Diseases (VPD) Program.
+Phase 1 Local Level Objectives Public Health Unit From WHO From OHPIP Vaccine & Antiviral Activities PHASE 1 Phase 1 No animal influenza virus circulating among animals has been reported to cause infection in humans Continue to actively promote annual universal influenza immunization, particularly with NACI "high risk" groups (to reduce incidence/severity of secondary bacterial pneumonia) Universal Influenza Immunization Program (UIIP) is organized and implemented by the Vaccine Preventable Diseases (VPD) Program.
 This annual event occurs throughout Simcoe County and the District of Muskoka offering approximately 45 clinics.
 Vaccine coverage stats are tracked and documented by VPD Team.
 Coverage rates hover around 40 % for the general population.
 Stats from RRFSS and distribution data to GP's would also support this figure.
 Data from long-term care facilities (LTCH) indicate that coverage rates for residents are close to 100% and staff coverage rates varies from 50 % to 100%.
 Stats for acute care facilities (ACF) would indicate that rates are lower and ongoing promotion of flu vaccine for Healthcare Workers is necessary.
 The VPD team provides clinics for health unit staff.
 Health Unit policy B3.221 provides the parameters and expectations related to staff influenza immunizations.
 Supportive health unit policy encourages staff to be immunized.
 The VPD team annually promotes pneumococcal vaccine to high risk groups and distribution data would indicate a good response.
 RRFFS data indicate the coverage rate is perhaps as low as 40%.
 But there may be other variables influencing these numbers (RRFSS is open to all over 18 years).
 Updating of all communications resources: FAQ, fact sheets.
 Have ready for postings to web.
-FAQ and fact sheet are available for UIIP vaccine can be updated on an as needed basis.
+FAQ and fact sheet are available for UIIP vaccine and seasonal flu illness and in part for pandemic flu and vaccine.
+Medical directive for pandemic flu vaccine can be updated on an as needed basis.
 Work with pharmacies and workplaces to promote UIIP and pandemic immunization.
-Annual promotion with work places to promote unfluenza immunization amongst HCP.
+Annual promotion with work places to promote annual UIIP (FP).
+Participate in the Great Flu Challenge to promote influenza immunization amongst HCP.
 Increase annual influenza vaccine coverage rates among health care workers and emergency services workers Statistics are collected and available from the CDSU team.
 Promote influenza vaccine for HCP (Great Flu Challenge) and essential workers (work with paramedics to offer clinics where possible).
 Maintain up-to-date plans to acquire, store and distribute vaccine and antivirals 3 large double door and 2 large three door vaccine fridges are in Barrie: each fridge has a capacity of 34,000 flu vaccine doses, leaving small amount for routine childhood vaccines.
 Therefore Barrie alone would have the capacity for 170 000 doses on any given day.
 This will serve about 1/3 the population of Simcoe Muskoka.
 Generators are in place in the Gravenhurst (GH) and Barrie offices.
-Gravenhurst has a double door vaccine fridge with a capacity for 34,000 doses of flu vaccine.
+Gravenhurst has a double door vaccine fridge with a capacity for 34, 000 doses of flu vaccine.
 All other outer office locations have single door Revco fridges: Cookstown, Collingwood, Midland, Orillia, and Huntsville: capacity of each of those fridges is 17,000 doses, leaving a small amount for routine childhood vaccines.
 These offices all have battery packs that will maintain the fridge's temp between 2 and 8 degrees C for 1.5 hours in the event of a power outage.